Article and photos by David Kier

 Today, the only building fully intact at Las Flores is the jailhouse and it is visible just to the west of the road between Bahia de los Angeles and Punta San Francisquito, 9.8 miles from leaving the pavement.
 A small cemetery is a short walk west of the jail.
 The railroad line can be followed south from Las Flores to the terminal platform where the tram line’s ore buckets transferred the ore into the train carts.

 To find the terminal platform go 2.4 miles south and take the small road that continues south where the graded road curves towards the east.
 Go about 3 more miles and see the railroad bed cross the automobile road.
 Park and walk on the railroad bed a short distance north (right) to see the platform.
-A more extensive hike can be made from here to the top of the mountain, following the tramline and mule driven railroad bed, to the San Juan mine.
+A more extensive hike can be made from here to the top of the mountain, following the tramline and mule trail, to the San Juan mine.

 The Bahia de los Angeles town plaza is where the Las Flores train engine has been relocated, along with a mine cart from the top of the mountain railroad (which is a wider gauge, so sits outside of the tracks of the engine).
 A visit to the museum in Bahia de los Angeles will add to your visit and see examples of equipment from the San Juan Mine, without the 4,000 foot climb.